 Every year we support over 60 fieldwork projects with our range of grants, many of which have application deadlines in the coming months.

 The Ralph Brown Expedition Award offers £12,500 to the leader of a research expedition working in an aquatic environment, including the study of coral reefs, rivers, lakes and shallow seas.
-Past recipients have mapped the extent and vulnerability of Central American peatland carbon stocks, determined river erosion rates and collected geomorphic observations in the Azores and Madeira archipelagos, and examined the community dynamics of subtropical corals.
+Past recipients have worked on topics from mapping the extent and vulnerability of Central American peatland carbon stocks to examining the community dynamics of subtropical corals.

 The Thesiger-Oman International Fellowships offer awards of £8,000 for geographical research in the physical or human dimensions of arid and semi-arid environments.
 Past recipients have studied grazing pressure in the Dhofar Mountains of Oman by tracking daily herd movements, explored Holocene environmental change in eastern Jordan, and used sedimentary ancient DNA to identify past environmental changes.